Already Gone (Sugarland song)

 "Already Gone" is a song co-written and recorded by American country music duo Sugarland.
 It was released in September 2008 as the second single from their album Love on the Inside, which was released on July 29, 2008.
 Sugarland's members, Kristian Bush and Jennifer Nettles, wrote the song with Bobby Pinson, with whom the duo also co-wrote two of their previous singles, "Want To" and "All I Want to Do".

 Content

-"Already Gone" is a mid-tempo ballad set in triple meter, mostly accompanied by piano and mandolin, the latter of which is played by Bush.
+"Already Gone" is a mid-tempo ballad set in compound duple meter, mostly accompanied by piano and mandolin, the latter of which is played by Bush.
 The female narrator describes her life and always passing the good moments by.
 The song describes the narrator's relationship with her mother and a relationship with her now ex-boyfriend and the final encounter she has with him before moving on.

 According to Country Weekly magazine, Bobby Pinson met Nettles and Bush at their hotel in Buffalo, New York in the middle of their 2007 tour.
 Nettles and Bush played a melody that "sounds like [Pinson]."
 Nettles added the final verse about her divorce from Todd Van Sickle.